restore280/governance/BYLAWS.md

    The remaining fifty percent of prior-year profit is transferred to a long-term investment reserve held in a segregated account.
 The objective is that each decade the reserve’s realized gains will be sufficient to fund the following year’s payroll.
 Withdrawals occur only for payroll under a policy maintained by the CCO and approved via Article VI.
 5. **Charitable revenue sharing.**
    The corporation donates one percent of prior-year revenue to qualified charities aligned with the public-benefit purpose.
 This is booked as an operating expense and approved via Article VI.
 Recipient transparency is maintained in the governance repository.
-6. **No profit distributions.**
-   The corporation does not distribute profit to equity holders.
-Profit is used solely for payroll under Clause 1 and for the investment reserve under Clause 4.

 ---